jsjohnst/hook.io/README.md

-# What is a web hook?
+# what is a web hook?

 a web hook is an action and a listener